maverick-the-builder/1232000/README.md

 - 👋 Hi, I’m @Anup Rawat
 - 👀 I’m interested in Learning new Skills which add new value in my Life
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning ReactJs and nodejs
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... i_am_maverick_21
+- 📫 How to reach me ... maverick_the_builder

 <!---
 1232000/1232000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.